15 Insanely AMAZING Day Trips from Merida

 mangroves in Celestun

-The beach is facing west so you can see the sun setting over the ocean.
+The beach is facing west so you can watch the sun setting over the ocean.
 Beside the beach are a couple of blocks dedicated to tourism (hotels, tourist shops, restaurants) and then a typical but not very special town square.
 Kitty-corner to that is the Oriente Bus station for buses to and from Merida.

 What makes locals and foreign tourists flock to Celestun isn’t the beach instead, it’s to see the flamboyance of flamingos at the Celestun Biosphere Reserve.
 You’ll also see mangroves (kind of cool), perhaps an alligator (I didn’t), and some other waterfowl (I saw nothing special).

-Tours of the reserve leave at all times of day from either the bridge entering town or the beach.
-I tried to research which place was better but couldn’t find a definitive answer.
 If you want to leave from the bridge, you’ll need to tell the bus driver to let you off at the bridge.
 Then on your way back to Merida, you’ll have to wave down the bus from the side of the road.
 The bridge is not within walking distance of the bus station.
 A bit of a hassle if you ask me and you won’t be guaranteed a seat.

-It’s probably easier and no different than grabbing a tour from the beach.
+It’s probably easier to grab a tour from the beach.
 Getting a good boat driver/guide is all luck, really.
 Oh and they don’t speak English, so if you’re Spanish isn’t good enough, well, who drives your boat and points to a bird here or there doesn’t matter.
 If you do get one from the beach, the bus station is nearby.
-At the end of your tour, you can also grab food and beer from a restaurant on the beach.
-This last part turned out to be the best part of my day.

-How to get to Celestun from Merida:
+How to Get to Celestun from Merida:

 I took a bus from Terminal 50 Oriente (Google Maps) in Merida at 8:00 AM and arrived in Celestun at 10:35 AM.
-There are buses that leave frequently throughout the day.
-My bus actually stopped at the ADO Bus Station before leaving Merida as well.
-The bus arrives at the Celestun bus station (Google Maps) kitty-corner to the town square and a few blocks from the beach.
-My ticket cost MXN$61 one-way.
+Some buses leave frequently throughout the day.
+My bus stopped at the ADO Bus Station before leaving Merida as well.

-How to get from Celestun to Merida:
+How to Get from Celestun to Merida:

 There are second-class buses that leave Celestun throughout the day from the bus station (Google Maps) in the center of town.
 The return bus doesn’t stop at the ADO bus station.
 It goes all the way to Terminal 50.
 However, I asked the bus driver to let me off near my hotel, saving me from having to take an Uber or taxi back to my hotel.